lukmanr/CLVPipelines/run/README.md

+## Running the solution's pipelines

+There are two ways of triggering a KFP pipeline run:
+- Using the Kubeflow Pipelines UI
+- Using the KFP SDK

 This folder contains code samples demonstrating how to use `kfp.Client()` API from KFP SDK to configure experiments and submit pipeline runs programmatically.

 The `run_pipeline.py` Python script implements a CLI wrapper around `kfp.Client()`.
 The `run_train.sh` and `run_batch_predict.sh` are example bash scripts that utilize `run_pipeline.py` to submit pipeline runs.